 - Cut the "V" out with the hacksaw.

 - Move the cut out part slightly to the right to get the angle shown above.
 Duct tape it in place while you adjust the angle and try it out.

 - Attach the PVC pipe to the end of the piece you cut out.
 Attach the "T" portion to the blowgun.

 - Cut some nerf darts to use in the hopper.
 Put them in and blow.
 See if the darts flow in smoothly.
 If not, adjust the angle until they work.

 - You can leave your hopper duct taped or you can make it stronger by holding the pieces together with hot glue.

-Target Shooting: Make a Target (use dry erase marker on a glass window, or use a large piece of paper you've drawn a target on).
+Target Shooting: Make a target (use dry erase marker on a glass window, or use a large piece of paper you've drawn a target on).
 Mark different points for each circle (10 for outside, 20, 40, then 100 for bulls-eye).Take turns shooting darts at the target using 3-5 darts for each player.
-Player with the most points wins.
+The player with the most points wins.